 - (1) provide evidence the CoC uses to measure both strategies in question 3B-2.6. to increase the availability of housing and services for youth experiencing homelessness; - (2) describe the measure(s) the CoC uses to calculate the effectiveness of the strategies; and - (3) describe why the CoC believes the measure it uses is an appropriate way to determine the effectiveness of the CoC's strategies. (limit 3,000 characters) - 1) We will use our FY2017 CoC Planning Grant to evaluate both strategies, i.e. - a) strategies to more effectively provide housing and services to ALL homeless youth (under age 18) and young adults (aged 18-24) and - b) strategies to provide them specifically to UNSHELTERED homeless youth and young adults (HY&YA)

 The main evidence we'll use to evaluate the impact of our strategies to more effectively provide housing and services to ALL HY&YA includes:

-- a) the # of HY&YA served by our WBF Peer Navigators, - b) the # of transitional beds specifically targeted to HY&YA,
+a) the # of HY&YA served by our WBF Peer Navigators,